 Instructions

-- Heat the olive oil in a large skillet over medium heat.
-Add the garlic slices and sauté until fragrant and just golden, about 2 minutes – be careful not to burn them as this can create a bitter undertone.
+- Heat the oil.
+Warm the olive oil in a large skillet over medium heat until it shimmers.
+Add the sliced garlic and sauté until fragrant and just golden, about 1–2 minutes.

-- Add the anchovies and red pepper flakes, stirring continuously until the anchovies dissolve into the oil, which typically takes about 3 minutes.
-This creates a savory, umami-rich base essential for bold flavor.
+- Add anchovies and red pepper flakes.
+Stir continuously until the anchovies dissolve into the oil, about 2–3 minutes.
+The anchovy melt creates an umami-rich base for the sauce.

-- Pour in the crushed San Marzano tomatoes.
-Stir well to combine and bring the mixture to a gentle simmer.
-Let cook uncovered for 10 minutes, allowing the sauce to thicken and the flavors to meld beautifully.
+- Pour in the crushed tomatoes.
+Stir to combine and bring to a gentle simmer.
+Cook uncovered for about 10 minutes to reduce excess water and concentrate flavor.

-- Taste and adjust seasoning with freshly ground black pepper and a pinch of salt only if necessary-remember the anchovies and capers add plenty of saltiness.
-Remove from heat and stir in the fresh parsley for a bright, herby finish.
+- Taste and adjust.
+Add freshly ground black pepper and only a pinch of salt if needed.
+Remove from heat and stir in chopped parsley for brightness.

 Chef’s Notes: Tips for Success